Hooked: A graphic novel about the drugs trade in Guinea-Bissau

 Hooked - image from the graphic novel showing people rolling tires

-Credits and Approach
+Credits and approach

 • Production: Hooked was produced by the BBC Focus on Africa TV, the BBC News Magazine and BBC News Labs.